This jam is now over. It ran from 2023-07-07 17:00:00 to 2023-07-09 18:00:00. View results

 The jam ends at 18:00 BST.
-We will add an extra two hours after this time, as a grace period for late submissions, last minute bug fixes, and Itch.io server problems.
-After that, submissions will be closed - with no opportunity to upload or change your game.
+We may add a grace period for late submissions, last minute bug fixes, and Itch.io server problems.
+But after that, submissions will be closed - with no opportunity to upload or change your game.

 Once the Jam ends, the GMTK Game Jam team cannot help you get your game uploaded or changed during this time.

 During the voting period, you will not be able to change the game, and must not link to other versions in the description or comments.
 Whatever's uploaded to itch is what will be played and judged.